Fire (Meduza, OneRepublic and Leony song): Promotion

-The song was first heard as an instrumental on a social media post by UEFA Euro 2024 counting down one hundred days until the start of the tournament.
+The song was first heard as an instrumental on a social media post by UEFA Euro 2024 in December 2023.
 On 24 March, a video with leaked shots of a photoshoot and small snippets was revealed.
 It was officially announced by Meduza on 18 April.
 It was played live for the first time at Drumsheds in London, England on 27 April.
 Both OneRepublic and Leony started promoting the song as well as its release date approached.

 Following the song's release, the hashtag #lightyourfire was created to give fans a chance to win final tickets.

 Music video

 The music video for "Fire" was released 24 May 2024 and was directed by Kevin Ferstl.
 The video features clips of children playing football, players from previous tournaments playing and people watching the tournament on TV.
-There are also clips of Tedder performing from a rooftop and Leony singing in the seats and Meduza standing in the field of the Olympiastadion in Berlin, Germany, where the final match will be played.
+There are also clips of Tedder performing from a rooftop, OneRepublic performing coming onto the field at the Allianz Arena in Munich and Leony singing in the seats and Meduza standing in the field of the Olympiastadion in Berlin, Germany, where the final match was played.